rcky844/knowledge-handbook/Biology/Ecology/Ecosystem/Ecological pyramids.md

 - <span style="color: lightgreen">Exceptional cases</span>
   ![[py_of_num_exp.webp|200]]
-  This pyramid is inverted.
-The producer is much larger than the consumer, and so the producer can support many consumers.
+  This pyramid is inverted. <u>The producer has a much higher biomass than the consumer, and so the producer can support many consumers.</u>

 #### Pyramid of biomass
 **Pyramid of biomass** shows the total mass of organisms (often [[Growth parameters#Dry mass|dry mass]]) at each trophic level in a given area at one time.